diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 To handle permissions, I suggest that you keep creating just one role with access to all topics (as we have done in the **create-role** project) and use the `assumeRole` command (inside Lambda) to create keys with restricted access with a specific topic.
 This restriction is done passing a policy document as one of the assumeRole parameters (see [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/STS.html#assumeRole-property)).

-Regarding the temporary AWS keys, you may also need to use Cognito or OpenID credentials.
-Default expiration time is 1 hour, but you can modify this as well.
+For authenticated users, I suggest that you use Cognito credentials.

 ### What more?